gfda/text-to-speech/README.md

 from tkinter import messagebox
 ```

 For Mac OS users, some buttons and icons does not work properly.
 Please, use ttk submodule.

 ```python
 from tkinter import ttk
  ```

-## Let's Speak!
+## Let's Speak'!'

 Before running the program, you need to choose the correct player based on your operating system.